Resonant production of millicharged scalars in $k^2>0$ electromagnetic wave background: Standing wave

 \section{Standing wave}

-In conjunction with the running wave discussed in the previous section, we study resonant millicharge particle production in a standing wave background.
+In addition to the running wave discussed in the previous section, we study resonant mCP production in a standing wave background.
 A standing wave in the radio frequency range can have a significantly larger amplitude than a running wave, as the electromagnetic energy is coherently accumulated within a closed volume.

 We model the standing wave as a superposition of two counter-propagating running waves.
-Electromagnetic potential $\mathcal{A}_\mu$ reads,
+The electromagnetic potential $\mathcal{A}_\mu$ is given by,

 where $\phi=\omega t-k_z z$, $\phi'=\omega t+k_z z$, and